 Resources: Telephone costs, report costs, travel/meeting costs, and staff time.

 Product: Improved recreational fishing estimates.

-The project plan was submitted to MRIP and it was approved.
-Work on this Schedule: project is scheduled to begin in January 2013.
-Status reports of the project will be provided to the Gulf Geographic Subcommittee at their March and October 2013 meetings.
+Schedule: Work on this project is scheduled to begin in spring 2013.
+Status reports of the project will be provided to the Gulf Geographic Subcommittee at their March and October 2014 meetings.